mythic-smh/Ghoster/README.md

 # How to move

-This is how you move;
+This is how you move

 If you're player 1